The FrontalCortex question bank is free for everyone, everywhere.

 Please log in if you want to rate questions.

-D) A disease process within the spinal cord
+E) A disease process of the neuromuscular junctions.

 This answer is incorrect.